jklopf/tensorbayes/README.md

 | GPU - w/o memory growth                                           	| ~ 160s 	|      	| ~ 195s 	|      	|
 | TPU                                                               	| ~ 50s  	|      	| ~ 50s  	|      	|

+Note: those runtime measurements are to be taken with caution as the benchmarking approach used is subject to changes.

 ### Under active development:

 - `TensorBayes_v4.1.py`